khaled-hamam/design-patterns-explained/library/solid-principles/liskov-substitution.md

 }
 ```

-One of the most famous examples for violating Liskov is when dealing with logical hiererchies in code.
+One of the most famous examples of violating Liskov is when dealing with logical hierarchies in code.
 We usually want to make an interface Shape that Rectangle, Square, and even Circle will implement.
-Although this may make sense logically as they're all shapes, but they differ greatly in behavior and can't be substituted without violating LSP.
+Although this may make sense logically as they're all shapes, they differ greatly in behavior and can't be substituted without violating LSP.

 Square has a Width equal to its Height, so when setting one of them we're also setting the other, but of course this is not explicit for the user of the code and may lead to faulty results.